RobertARandolph/AdmiralBumbleBee.com/_posts/2021-03-27-4-posts-with-Mixbus-7.md

   * The tests were run, in full, 3 times.
   * I spot checked multiple tests due to the slipping buffers.
 * 12 hours to write the post.

+# Disclaimer

+I chat with Mixbus and Ardour devs often.
+I was given a license for Mixbus 7 and 32c, however I purchased the product with my own money with intent to use it.

+If you feel these circumstances may have coloured the content, please leave a comment below.